adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 ## Details

-This repository showcases PCI-compliant integrations of the **Session Flow**, the default integration that we recommend for merchants.
-Explore the simplified e-commerce demo with annotated Adyen API code to enable various payment options in your checkout experience.
+This repository showcases a PCI-compliant integration of the **Session Flow**, the default integration that we recommend for merchants.
+Explore this simplified e-commerce demo to discover the code, libraries and configuration you need to enable various payment options in your checkout experience.

-It includes a **Java + Spring Boot + Thymeleaf** application that supports Adyen Drop-in and Components (ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..).
+It includes a **Java + Spring Boot + Thymeleaf** application that supports [Adyen Drop-in and Components](https://docs.adyen.com/online-payments/build-your-integration)
+(ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..) using the Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library)).

 > **Note**
 For more [advanced use cases](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/) check out the **Advanced Flow** demo in the `../checkout-example-advanced` folder.
 >

 ![Card checkout demo](src/main/resources/static/images/cardcheckout.gif)

-The Demo leverages the Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library) | [Docs](https://docs.adyen.com/development-resources/libraries#java)).

 ## Requirements